 Livelihoods and Markets

-- Learn how to practically apply these tools and methodologies to conduct value-chain analysis and develop value chain programs
+- learn how to practically apply these tools and methodologies to conduct market-systems/value-chain analysis and develop programs for strengthening inclusive economies; and

 - become connected with a growing professional network of peers from various organizations around the world working in this quickly changing field.